zeevfischer/Ex4_oop/README.md

 folow step 1,2 above
 make shore to locate the server and the data folder in the same folder
 step 3: run cmd in your folder
-step 4: enter python3 Ex4.py 11
+step 4: enter python Ex4.py 11

 NOTE: in step: 4 "11" is the stage number and can alsow be 0-15
 NOTE: the terminal path way shold match your curent worck space location